codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

-matches                 Yes         The value must match the value of the field in the parameter.                                   matches[field] max_length              Yes         Fails if field is longer than the parameter value.                                              max_length[8] min_length              Yes         Fails if field is shorter than the parameter value.                                             min_length[3] numeric                 No          Fails if field contains anything other than numeric characters. regex_match             Yes         Fails if field does not match the regular expression.                                           regex_match[/regex/] if_exist                No          If this rule is present, validation will only return possible errors if the field key exists,
+matches                 Yes         The value must match the value of the field in the parameter.                                   matches[field] max_length              Yes         Fails if field is longer than the parameter value.                                              max_length[8] min_length              Yes         Fails if field is shorter than the parameter value.                                             min_length[3] not_equals              Yes         Fails if field is exactly the parameter value. numeric                 No          Fails if field contains anything other than numeric characters. regex_match             Yes         Fails if field does not match the regular expression.                                           regex_match[/regex/] if_exist                No          If this rule is present, validation will only return possible errors if the field key exists,